-Suejin holds bachelor’s and master’s degrees from the Juilliard School, where she was a student of Julian Martin, Matti Raekallio and Joseph Kalichstein as a recipient of Kamiya Sisters, Paul Jacobs Memorial and G.G.
+Suejin received bachelor’s and master’s degrees from the Juilliard School, where she was a student of Julian Martin, Matti Raekallio, and Joseph Kalichstein as a recipient of Kamiya Sisters, Paul Jacobs Memorial, and G.G.
 Ulmer Memorial Scholarships.
-She was an artist-in-residence at Fondation des Etats-Unis in Paris, France as a recipient of the Harriet Hale Woolley Scholarship for the 2019-2020 academic year.
-During her residency, she pursued Stage de Perfectionnement at the Ecole Normale de Musique de Paris, working closely with Anne Queffélec.
-Currently, she is a doctorate candidate at Rutgers University Mason Gross School of the Arts under the tutelage of John Perry.
+She was an artist-in-residence at Fondation des Etats-Unis in Paris, France as a recipient of the 2019-2020 Harriet Hale Woolley Scholarship.
+She pursued Stage de Perfectionnement at the Ecole Normale de Musique de Paris working closely with Anne Queffélec during this time.
+She is currently a Doctoral candidate at the Rutgers University Mason Gross School of the Arts.

 Find more of Suejin Jung’s recent performances and projects on her Youtube page!

 Suejin is a Steinway Education Partner.
 Her students have competed with distinction in both regional and national auditions and have performed in venues including Carnegie Hall, Steinway Hall, NV Factory, and Zimmerli Art Museums of Rutgers University.
 Before relocating to Irvine, CA, she was a faculty member at Drew University, and taught piano in New York Music School, chamber music in Rutgers Extension Division, and privately at her studio in Upper West Side, New York City.
 She had also led educational outreach classes in public schools in downtown Manhattan as well as her hometown in Chatham, New Jersey as an Education Outreach Fellow at the Juilliard School.
 As of 2022, she is residing in Irvine where she continues her musical career.
 To be in touch about lesson inquiries, contact Suejin here.